275244143/vimmake/README.md

 ## Installation

-Copy vimmake.vim to your ~/.vim/plugin or using Vundle to install it from `skywind3000/vimmake` .
+Copy vimmake.vim to your ~/.vim/plugin or use Vundle to install it from `skywind3000/vimmake` .

 ## Tutorials